Red-Portal/CUDAGaussianProcessExample.jl/README.md

 This package is a minimal attempt to fill the void in the meantime.
 For a detailed discussion, see [this blog post]()

+## Usage
+This package is more like a code snippet and not a proper "package".
+Instead, please copy `gp_cuda_utils.jl` to your project and use it or modify for your use case.

+Currently, the implementation only has two types of kernels: squared exponential and Matern 5/2 both with automatic relevance determination.

+Detailed usage can be found in `main.jl`

 ## Installation

 ```sh